Intrauterine insemination (IUI)

 As there are many different factors involved, it is advised to consult our fertility experts about your individual chances of success.

-The success rate for IUI is only 17% per treatment, so you may have to be prepared for a number attempts of IUI procedures unless you decide at any point to try other fertility treatment options such as IVF.
+The success rate for IUI is only 17% per treatment, so you may have to be prepared for a number of attempts of IUI procedures unless you decide at any point to try other fertility treatment options such as IVF.